10 Proven Ways to Build Customer Relationships That Inspire Brand Advocacy

 – Ken Blanchard

 Communities get you better insights, trust, support, networking opportunities, and incredible brand advocates.
 It all begins with customer satisfaction.
-Having a few customers that will rave about you all over social media is undoubtedly better than having thousands of lukewarm customers.
+Having a few customers who will rave about you all over social media is undoubtedly better than having thousands of lukewarm customers.

 Apart from customer satisfaction, you can arrange get-togethers to help your customers meet each other or participate in public discussions.
 Such meetups and discussions are likely to improve customer relationships, and you’ll end up building a community that often raves about you!